FEMA/openfema-samples/analysis-examples/README.md

   - API_Tutorial_Part_1_GettingStarted.ipynb - Basic tutorial on using the OpenFEMA API demonstrating a call to an endpoint.
   - API_Tutorial_Part_2_QueryParameters.ipynb - Provides usage examples for all of the API query parameters.
   - API_Tutorial_Part_3_PagingToGetData.ipynb - Illustrates making multiple endpoint calls to capture all the data.
+  - API_Tutorial_Part_4_Metadata.ipynb - Demonstrates the use of the OpenFEMA metadata API endpoints
-  - API_Tutorial_Part_4_GettingDatasetUpdates.ipynb - Rather than perform full downloads, in many cases it is possible to retrieve only updates.
+  - API_Tutorial_Part_5_GettingDatasetUpdates.ipynb - Demonstrates how to retrieve only dataset updates, rather than perform full downloads.